Decoding Neural Emotion Patterns through Large Language Model Embeddings: Conclusion

 \section{Conclusion}

-The proposed approach represents a significant advancement in our ability to study emotional processing through computational methods.
-By leveraging state-of-the-art natural language processing techniques and established neuro-anatomical knowledge, the proposed approach offers a scalable, accessible alternative to traditional neuroimaging methods.
-Our proposed approach's ability to process natural language and map emotional content onto anatomically defined brain regions opens new possibilities for understanding individual differences in emotional processing, monitoring mental health at scale, and developing personalized interventions. \\
+This study introduces a scalable computational framework that links emotional language to anatomically defined brain regions using embedding-based representations.
+By combining natural language processing with established neuro-anatomical knowledge, the method provides a cost-effective and interpretable complement to traditional neuroimaging approaches. \\

+Across three experiments, the framework differentiated between healthy and depressed language patterns, characterized emotion-specific activation hierarchies, and revealed systematic contrasts between human and LLM-generated text.
+These results demonstrate the feasibility of embedding-to-brain mapping as a tool for generating testable hypotheses about emotional processing. \\

-While important limitations exist, the approach offers compelling advantages in terms of cost, accessibility, and ecological validity.
-Future research should focus on validating the approach against established neuroimaging methods, addressing methodological limitations and exploring novel applications in clinical and research contexts.
-The integration of this computational approach with traditional neuro-scientific methods has the potential to accelerate our understanding of the neural basis of emotion and contribute to more effective treatments for emotional and psychiatric disorders.
-To encourage further exploration and application of the proposed approach, the complete source code used in this study is publicly available on GitHub at: https://github.com/xalentis/EmotionBrainMapping.\\
+While the approach requires empirical validation, its ability to model affective variability directly from text suggests potential applications in scalable mental-health assessment and neuro-computational research.
+Future studies should focus on integrating this computational method with imaging data to evaluate its predictive validity and refine its neuro-biological grounding.
+To encourage further exploration and application of the proposed approach, the complete source code used in this study is publicly available on GitHub at: https://github.com/xalentis/EmotionBrainMapping.